6 Free or Cheap Ways How to Sell Land Without a Realtor

 For many people, the motivation to learn how to sell land without a realtor is to save costs and keep more of the sale price in their pocket.
-Cutting out the sellers agent - or realtors altogether - can certainly reduce your costs, although it can also be a lot more work.
+Cutting out the seller's agent - or realtors- can reduce costs.
+But, it can also be a lot more work.

-For other people, it may not be easy to find a realtor that's willing to list your raw land for sale .
-Rural areas especially don't have as many professional real estate agents.
+For other people, finding a realtor willing to list your raw land for sale may take a lot of work.
+Rural areas especially have fewer professional real estate agents.

-If you do find a real estate agent, they may not be excited to take your listing.
+If you find a real estate agent, they may not be excited to take your listing.
 Commissions on land sales can be high at 10% of the sales price.
-Still, for a small piece of land this still may not add up to a very significant commission.
+Still, for a small piece of land, this may not add up to a very significant commission.